mat02/docker-whisper/README.md

 - OpenAI-compatible `POST /v1/audio/transcriptions` and `POST /v1/audio/translations` endpoints — any app using the OpenAI Whisper API switches with a one-line change
 - Supports all Whisper models: `tiny`, `base`, `small`, `medium`, `large-v3`, `large-v3-turbo` and more
-- Speaker diarization — identify who is speaking in each segment (optional, via [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx))
+- Speaker diarization — identify who is speaking in each segment (optional local extension via [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx))
 - Model management via a helper script (`whisper_manage`)
 - Audio stays on your server — no data sent to third parties
 - All major audio formats supported (mp3, m4a, wav, webm, ogg, flac, and all ffmpeg formats)